nielskee/draft-articles/TechnicalHiringPart2.md

 confidence in each other - as your investment in each other grows, so does your confidence.

-I want to emphasise that this needs to be a *matched* investment.
-At *every stage*, the candidate needs to feel they know more about you, in the same way you know more about them.
+I want to emphasise that this needs to be a **matched investment**.
+At **every stage**, the candidate needs to feel they know more about you, in the same way you know more about them.
 If this investment becomes unbalanced, then trust is eroded, and however appealing your job ad was, you're back to sending a signal that this is really just about your company and its requirements.

+Also remember that screens are just that.
+I talk to experienced developers who find the process that companies put in place wearying and burdensome.
+In some cases they'll make a choice to go with companies who have a simpler and faster selection process.

+This is not because they're lazy people, but because they're busy people.
+In-demand developers will just not have the time for your 6-stage process spread over two months.
+You need to keep it lean and efficient.
+You can keep loading on more tests and assessments, but you'll just have fewer people engaged in the process.
+You won't get to the finish line with the best candidates, you get there **with the ones that are left**.

 ## T-shapes and technical specifics